 Bordeaux is a port city on the Garonne River in southwest France.
 The historic part of the city is on the UNESCO World Heritage List as “an outstanding urban and architectural ensemble” of the 18th century.
 Bordeaux is also an upscale place- a city for luxury shopping, drinking, and eating.
 It sits in the center of the world famous wine region that bears its name and thus tourists come here come to eat, drink, experience wine, and be merry.
 Just like the Napa Valley in California or the Hunter in Australia, prices here reflect that commercial spending reality.

-- Budget Hotel Prices: Price begin at about $70 USD per night for a double room at a one or two star hotel.
+Budget hotel prices – Prices begin at about $70 USD per night for a double room at a one or two star hotel.
 From there, the sky’s the limit.

-- Average Cost of Food: Bordeaux has some amazing food.
-It has tons of traditional restaurants.
-When opting for one of these restaurants, you should budget between $30-50, depending what you get and how much wine you drink.
+Average cost of food – Bordeaux has some amazing food and tons of traditional restaurants.
+When opting for one of these restaurants, you should budget between $30-50 USD, depending what you get and how much wine you drink.
 Cheap sandwiches around the cost about $7 USD.
-Groceries will cost around $50 – 67 per week and can make eating in the this city affordable.
+Groceries will cost around $50-80 USD per week and can make eating in the this city affordable.
 My two favorite restaurants are La Tupina and Le Petit Commerce.

 Money Saving Tips

-- Visit Rue Sainte-Catherine – For the walkers and the shoppers, this shopping street is 1.2 km long, which makes it the longest in Europe.
+Visit Rue Sainte-Catherine – For the walkers and the shoppers, this shopping street is about 1 mile long, which makes it the longest in Europe.

-- Learn to Cook French Food – The French are known for their food and drink, and after all the wine you will be drinking, you may want something else in your belly.
+Learn to cook French food – The French are known for their food and drink, and after all the wine you will be drinking, you may want something else in your belly.
 Consider taking a French cooking class.
 The École de Cuisine au Chapon Fin offers half-day cooking classes.
-At $130 USD, they’re expensive and won’t be for everyone, but the chef has a really good reputation.
+At $250 USD, they’re expensive and won’t be for everyone, but the chef has a really good reputation.